-We’ve been designing and installing bathrooms and en suites for clients in and around Bath for the past 14 years.
-Here is a selection featuring quality fittings and finishes, and offering tips and ideas for your own bathroom renovation.
+We’ve been designing and installing bathrooms and en suites in Bath for the past 14 years.
+Featuring quality fittings and finishes, here is a selection of our designs with tips and ideas for your own bathroom renovation.

 Clare and Paul, Bathwick, Bath.